Afafil/coursera-test/README.md

+## Welcome to my repository
+I using it like my portfolio.
+Today I have some pages, that can show you what I can do.

+- List
+1. [Calendar](https://afafil.github.io/coursera-test/calendar).
+Just CSS, using bootstrap;
+2. [Helper to make choice](https://afafil.github.io/coursera-test/01helper).
+It is my trying to use javaScript.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Afafil/coursera-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.